11+ Brilliant Things To Do In Burlington VT For Zythophiles

 Inn at Shelburne Farms, Shelburne VT

-The Lake Champlain-set Romanesque/Queen Anne stone manor house, on a landscape designed by Frederick Law Olmstead (who chose what to plant) and Gifford Pinchot (who determined where to plant), was Marshall’s family summer home from the 1960’s to 1974.
+The Lake Champlain-set Romanesque/Queen Anne stone manor house, on a landscape designed by Frederick Law Olmstead (who chose what to plant) and Gifford Pinchot (who determined where to plant), was Marshall’s family summer home from the 1960s to 1974.

-In 1987, it became the Inn @ Shelburne Farms, a stunning 24 room seasonal hotel, with no heat or air-conditioning, and a well-regarded restaurant.
+In 1987, it became the Inn @ Shelburne Farms, a stunning 24-room seasonal hotel, with no heat or air-conditioning, and a well-regarded restaurant.
 I asked Marshall how he felt having strangers stay in his old childhood room.
 “I love it.
 It’s keeping the house and memories alive,” he said.

 Barn under renovation, Shelburne Farms, VT

-Lately, Shelburne Farms is working on renovating an original horse-barn to be used as event space.
+Lately, Shelburne Farms is working on renovating an original horse barn to be used as event space.
 Also, Green Mountain Power installed a solar panel field, which generates about 30% of the farm’s energy.
 More comes from firewood, cut from 400 acres of northern hardwood.

 Advancing sustainable forestry, Marshall is both the Woodland Manager and “Special Projects Coordinator.”
 What kind of special projects?
-Well, the farm is growing its own shitake mushrooms – in tree trunks impregnated with spores – used by chefs at the Inn @ Shelburne Farm.
+Well, the farm is growing its shitake mushrooms – in tree trunks impregnated with spores – used by chefs at the Inn @ Shelburne Farm.

 Fleming Museum, University of Vermont, Burlington VT

-VISIT: Fleming Museum On The University of Vermont Campus
+VISIT: Fleming Museum of Art

 Enter through a soaring Victorian Era space, with magnificent arched windows.
 Then continue into the museum’s original entrance – a Greek Revival white marble rotunda with glamorous double staircase to the galleries above.